foolzz/bungeehub/README.md

-# Bungie Hub - Community Delivery Network
+# Delivery Hub - Community Delivery Network

 > **Airbnb meets Uber for package delivery**

-Bungie Hub is a hybrid delivery network platform that enables individuals to register their homes or garages as micro-fulfillment centers (hubs), receive batch deliveries of 50-100 packages, and handle last-mile delivery to their local community.
+Delivery Hub is a hybrid delivery network platform that enables individuals to register their homes or garages as micro-fulfillment centers (hubs), receive batch deliveries of 50-100 packages, and handle last-mile delivery to their local community.

 ---